 sudo nextcloud.occ config:system:set trusted_domains 1 --value subdomain.mydomain.com

 - Enable HTTPS using Let's Encrypt.
-This step will automatically create an SSL certificate for you, that needs to be renewed (for free) every 90 days.
+This step automatically creates an SSL certificate for you, that needs to be renewed (for free) every 90 days.

 sudo nextcloud.enable-https lets-encrypt

-- Verify that you meet the requirements, then type y to continue.
+- Verify you meet the requirements, then type y to continue.

 - At "Enter an e-mail address," enter an e-mail address where Let's Encrypt can notify you about certificate renewal.

 - At "Enter your domain name(s)," enter your subdomain name, for example, subdomain.mydomain.com.

 Your Nextcloud is now running on the Internet.
 You can use it as described in the section how to use Nextcloud, but instead of a local IP address, use your subdomain name.

 If you enter your subdomain name in a web browser, you can log in to the Nextcloud web portal with your Nextcloud administrator username and password.
 When installing the Nextcloud client, use your subdomain name as the Nextcloud server address.

 Best of all, you don't need to add any trust exceptions to your browser or client, because Let's Encrypt certificates are registered with a trusted certificate authority.

 If you're working with a big file and saving it frequently, Nextcloud might have trouble syncing it.
 This problem arises when you make changes to the file faster than it can be uploaded to the server.
 If you encounter this problem, wait until the Nextcloud icon in your notification area turns green before saving your document again.
 Or, right-click the Nextcloud icon and choose Pause synchronization.
 When you're ready, right-click the icon and choose Resume synchronization to upload your changes to Nextcloud.